Modifying your home for mobility, access and safety

 Making your home accessible

 Modifications can be made to your home so that you are able to move freely about and use all parts of your home.
 Modifications can be simple or complex and may involve building a ramp into your home, widening doors, modifying your bathroom and kitchen, installing grab rails, putting in environmental control units or automating your home.
 The NDIS will fund home modifications so don’t forget to mention your intentions when you are setting up your plan for the first time or at review.

 The NDIS has detailed information about home modifications explaining what is involved, the steps to take and what the NDIS will and won’t fund.

 Planning your modifications – doing your research

 Modifications need to be carefully planned so it’s a good idea not to rush but to do your research to find out what you need and how the process is going to work best for you.
-SCIA has some gathered together helpful resources to help you think about design and what you want to achieve.
+Visit the Home Modification Information Clearinghouse (HMinfo) or SCIA has gathered together some helpful resources to help you think about design and what you want to achieve.

 SCIA is always available on the phone for advice and you can discuss your options with others who have had experience getting their home modified in our Community Forum .

 Home modifications and Occupational Therapy under the NDIS – an important note